-In yesterday’s article we talked about the 3rd gene editing company getting ready to IPO, CRISPR Therapeutics.
+In yesterday’s article, we talked about the 3rd gene-editing company getting ready to IPO, CRISPR Therapeutics.
 While gene editing is an incredibly complex technology, the whole idea behind it is actually quite simple.
-You can use gene editing technology (read about the three main types here) to edit a gene and then start changing the way life forms actually work.
+You can use gene-editing technology (read about the three main types here) to edit a gene and then start changing the way life forms actually work.
 When you start to play around with modifying life forms in this way, then this is an area of research we refer to as “synthetic biology“.
 The whole gene editing/synthetic biology space is incredibly exciting because the possibilities are really infinite.
 We could literally solve all of mankind’s problems if everything goes right.

-So you have your cool gene editing technology all ready to go and you want to start creating things but this can take a lot of time.
-We’re not genetic scientists but we’re pretty sure that the technique is both time consuming and costly.
+So you have your cool gene-editing technology all ready to go and you want to start creating things but this can take a lot of time.
+We’re not genetic scientists but we’re pretty sure that the technique is both time-consuming and costly.
 What would be nice is if we had some software that could emulate a DNA strand which we can then change and see what happens to the host cell.
 It was Steve Jobs who said that “the biggest innovations of the 21st century will be at the intersection of biology and technology” and this is exactly the sort of application he was referring to.
 As it turns out, there’s a company that is doing exactly what we’ve proposed here.
 That company is called Deep Genomics.

 Founded in 2014, Canadian startup Deep Genomics has raised $3.7 million in seed funding to build a computer system that mimics how cells read DNA and generate life using an area of artificial intelligence we’ve talked about before called deep learning or machine learning.
-The Company’s founder, Brendan Frey, is a professor at the University of Toronto who has some seriously credentials in the area of genomics and machine learning.
+The Company’s founder, Brendan Frey, is a professor at the University of Toronto who has some serious credentials in the area of genomics and machine learning.

 Dr. Frey was one of the first researchers to successfully train a deep neural network and is now using all his intellectual firepower to create a new generation of computational technologies that can tell us what will happen within a cell when DNA is altered by genetic variation, whether natural or therapeutic.
 As you would suspect, the ability to predict what will happen to incredibly complex cells when their DNA is changed can only be performed by machine learning algorithms.
 Humans alone would never stand a chance.